odong95/NutriScope/README.md

 # NutriScope
-Nutriscope ia an open source Android application to track Nutrition.
+Nutriscope is an open source Android application to track Nutrition.
 The app implements Model-View-Presenter and Repository pattern.
-Depedency injection is handled with Dagger2.
+Dependency injection is handled with Dagger2.

 ## Nutriscope can:
 * Find nutrition for 180k foods